MicrosoftDocs/fabric-docs/docs/admin/operation-list.md

 | Viewed Power BI tile | ViewTile |  |
 | Viewed Power BI usage metrics | ViewUsageMetrics |  |

-## Limitations
+## Considerations and limitations

-For some audit events, the capacity name and capacity ID aren't currently available in the logs.
+When capacity ID and capacity name aren't available in the audit logs, you can view them in the [Microsoft Fabric Capacity Metrics app](../enterprise/metrics-app.md).

 ## Related content